 Updated Travel Regulations for Entry and Return to The Czech Republic

-The Ministry of Health has updated the list of countries according to the degree of coronavirus risk, effective from today, July 26th.
-The Netherlands and Spain, including the Balearic Islands, are in the dark red category.
-The red category is extended to Ireland, Monaco and Greece.
-Estonia is now in the orange category.
+The Ministry of Health has updated the list of countries according to the degree of coronavirus risk, effective from today, August 2nd.
+Andorra is now in the dark red category.
+The red category is extended to France and Denmark.
+Iceland, Italy, and Switzerland are now in the orange category.
+Liechtenstein is now again in the green category.
 Photo Credit: Mzcr.cz.

 To enter and stay in the Czech Republic, travellers from all groups of countries, including green countries, are required to present a test and fill in the Passenger Locator Form.